 At this time, the diets of ancient Olympians began to vary from the standard ancient Greek diet.

-When they did eat meat, which was much more rarely than most contemporary Olympians do, ancient athletes ate different types of meat according to their own sport.
+When they did consume meat, which was much more rarely than most contemporary Olympians do, ancient athletes ate different types of meat according to their own sport.

-According to ancient sources, boxers ate bull meat, wrestlers pork, and runners goat.
+According to ancient sources, boxers ate bull meat while wrestlers ate pork and runners consumed goat.